sparklesandsunshine/medical-inventory-prod/README.md

 - Advanced analytics and reporting

 ## License
-This project is for educatoinal purposes.
+This project is for educational purposes.